 The two closest islands for day trips from Agistri are Dorousa and Ægina.

-The rocky island of Dorousa is just opposite Aponisos, and to visit it requires you to take a round-the-island boat trip that can be booked at all hotels for 40 € incl. lunch for a full day trip on a beautiful old ship, or have the courage to rent a boat yourself.
+The rocky island of Dorousa is located just opposite Aponisos, and to visit it you need to join a round-the-island boat trip, which can be booked at all hotels for around 40 euros including lunch for a full-day trip on a beautiful old ship.
+Alternatively, you can rent a boat yourself.

 There is a bette chapel at the top, which you can reach after a demanding ascent of the cliff, and here is the best view of the year.
 Apart from the view and a lot of rabbits, there is nothing on the island, so no one stands in the way of the perfect picture from the top.